Exploring Surgery for: Hip

 Coming to NEBH for Hip Surgery

-NEBH has experts in all types of hip surgery from correcting degeneration caused by aging to joint replacements.
+NEBH has experts in all types of hip surgery from hip preservation, to correcting degeneration caused by aging to joint replacements.
 Our years of orthopedic experience have allowed us to fine-tune our process before, during and after hip surgery to ensure the best possible experience and long-term results for you.

 Reducing Your Risk Before Hip Surgery